 What are sulphites in wine?
 Why is there sulphur in my wine anyway?

-To preserve the freshness of wine and reduce the chances of spoilage before and after bottling, winemakers will usually add a preservative.
+To preserve the freshness of wine and reduce the chances of spoilage winemakers will usually add a preservative.
+This may be before and after bottling, or both.
 Most likely a form of sulphur dioxide.
-Wines labelled as ‘Preservative Free’ or ‘Sulphur Free’ are often wines with ‘no added preservatives’ as wines naturally contain a small amount of sulphur or sulphites.
+Wines labelled as ‘Preservative Free’ or ‘Sulphur Free’ are often wines with ‘no added preservatives’.
+This is very important to understand as wines naturally contain a small amount of sulphur or sulphites.
 Or ‘sans soufre’ in French and ‘senza zolfo’ in Italian.

 A sulphite is quite simply a sulphur based chemical and are frequently used in wine and other foods.